Liyubov/historical-basemaps/README.md

 * [Ourednik, A. (2014), _The impossible here_](https://www.espacestemps.net/articles/the-impossible-here/) (research paper) - "Grain upon grain, one by one, and one day, suddenly, there’s a heap, a little heap, the impossible heap."

 * [Ourednik, A. (2015) _Les cartes du boyard Kraïenski_](https://ourednik.info/fictions.php?texte=boyard-kraienski) (novel, in French) -  a cartographer sent to map the eastern border or the European Union gets lost in a fictive country somewhere between Ukraine and Bulgaria...

+## Notebooks for analysis of territories
+Notebooks are gathered in the notebook folder.

 If you edit the geojson maps and want to refer your own published work, please add here.